 A big difference in what comes under the term courier

 One is predominantly ad-hoc, is a dedicated A to B, isn't planned, and is priced accordingly

 The other means plotting a route, trying to amass as much as will physically fit on the van, is most definitely not dedicated, is very much pre booked and is priced accordingly

 There is room for both, but let us not confuse which is which

 Enjoy this discussion?
-Check out these related topics: Exchange sites killing the industry, Bidding, Alternative exchange sites, Bed and Breakfast sites, Bidding, How to get more work from exchange sites, Bidding & Pick Up Time, The down side to exchange sites, Bidding on a job, The whole point of exchange sites.
+Check out these related topics: Exchange sites killing the industry, Bidding, Alternative exchange sites, Bed and Breakfast sites, Bidding, How to get more work from exchange sites, Bidding & Pick Up Time, The down side to exchange sites, The whole point of exchange sites, Bidding on a job.